-To achieve the challenging savings targets, the Alliance has already implemented some structural changes particularly across back-office functions and also implemented a new policing model in April 2018 to ensure greater levels of protection from harm, by more closely matching resources to demand for services.
-Further refinements to the policing model including the break out of local policing from the Alliance in April 2019 were commenced during 2018/19, which will bring local policing under the direct control of West Mercia based command to bring further efficiencies and make the service more effective.
-Other main areas of transformation are across ICT and the need to update and deliver a modern flexible and robust ICT infrastructure to support new and compliant information and communication technologies that will support the new ways of working within West Mercia Police beyond October 2019.
-This will include the implementation of Saab SAFE in our new OCC which remains a priority, and the further development of Athena.
+To achieve the challenging savings targets, West Mercia has already implemented structural changes particularly across back-office functions and also implemented a new policing model in April 2018 to ensure greater levels of protection from harm, by more closely matching resources to demand for services.
+Further refinements to the policing model including the break out of local policing from the Alliance in April 2019 were commenced during 2018/19, bringing local policing under the direct control of West Mercia based command to bring further efficiencies and make the service more effective.
+Other main areas of transformation are across ICT with the need to update and deliver a modern, flexible and robust ICT infrastructure to support new and compliant information and communication technologies that will accommodate the new ways of working within West Mercia Police beyond October 2019.
+This will include the implementation of SAAB Safe in our new OCC which remains a priority, and the further development of Athena.

-Throughout 2018/19, the Transformation Board, chaired by the Transformation Director and attended by Chief Officers, programme managers and representatives from across the force and PCC meets monthly to review progress and agree priorities and actions on the key transformation project areas.
+Throughout 2019/20, the Transformation Board, chaired by the Transformation Director and attended by Chief Officers, programme managers and representatives from across the force and PCC meet monthly to review progress and agree priorities and actions on the key transformation project areas.
 It oversees the delivery of appropriate outcomes to achieve strategic objectives and to monitor the benefits realisation.
 The realised benefits from the transformation programme in terms of efficiency and the generation of savings are being monitored as the work develops, as they form a significant proportion of the financial savings targets within the Medium Term Financial Plan and are critical to the future financial sustainability and efficiency of the force.

-During 2018/19 the Alliance continued its joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
+During 2019/20 West Mercia continued its joint operation with other public sector organisations in the region to collaborate on the provision of estates services through Place Partnership Limited (PPL).
 The PCC is responsible for setting the estates strategy for West Mercia Police, but this is managed on a daily basis by PPL, with the aim of providing economic and regeneration benefits.
-The PCC is committed to identifying options and opportunities for sharing, investing and updating the remaining estate especially where it can deliver more effective policing and enhance the collaboration between emergency services.
+The PCC is committed to identifying options and opportunities for sharing, investing and updating the estate especially where it can deliver more effective policing and enhance the collaboration between emergency services.
 This will be part of a longer term strategy to ensure the force remains efficient and effective in protecting people from harm and in creating a safer West Mercia.

-During 2018/19, the use of Athena, which is the main police collaboration ICT system has continued to embed across the Alliance, although this has proved challenging.
-Southwell House, the new West Mercia OCC, was due to go live in 2018/19, but a number of ICT-related issues are still being resolved, which means that it cannot yet be used fully as the new OCC.
-However, a number of staff and services are using the building and were delivering services from it during the course of 2018/19.
+During 2019/20, the use of Athena, which is the main police collaboration ICT system has continued to embed across the Force, although this has proved challenging.
 The ICT challenges are significant and form part of the main transformation programme, these include the upgrade of infrastructure and existing systems, in addition to implementing new systems which should deliver operational and financial benefits in the medium term.

-Our workforce is essential in delivering West Mercia's vision, and in recognition of this, and to address some of the issues raised in recent staff surveys, the Alliance Health and Wellbeing Board met regularly until September 2018.
-Since then a West Mercia specific Health and Wellbeing Board has met.
+Our workforce is essential in delivering West Mercia's vision, and in recognition of this, and to address some of the issues raised in recent staff surveys, a West Mercia Health and Wellbeing Board has met.
 The West Mercia Board is focussing on a number of key themes based on the HSE stress management indicators - support, control, role, demand, relationships and change.
 The work is also aligned to the National Police Wellbeing Service, funded by the HO and overseen by the College of Policing.